Back to blog

 How Do Free Apps Make Money?

-One of the biggest misconceptions among startup founders is that a free app can only make money if someone eventually buys it.
-In reality, the most profitable apps—TikTok, Instagram, Candy Crush, Spotify—are all free to download, yet they generate billions in revenue.
+One of the biggest misconceptions among startup founders is that a free app only makes money when users eventually buy something.
+In reality, these apps generate revenue through smart monetization mechanics—not one-time purchases.

-We’ve worked with numerous startups and have seen firsthand which monetization models actually work and which ones waste traffic with no return.
-Let’s break down how to monetize a free app in a way that keeps users engaged while ensuring stable revenue.
+Let’s break down how to monetize a free app in a way that keeps users engaged while building a reliable, scalable revenue stream.

 1. Advertising: Effective, But Only When Done Right